 Clause 7.1 of the Code states the purpose of having confidentiality in Mediation is to allow all parties to put all points of views and for all alternatives to be canvassed.
 Confidentiality is often sited as the major advantage of Mediation over Litigation.
 It is certainly part of the reasons given for Mediations.
 The VCAT Act confirms the Requirement as to confidentiality.
+But is this ethical?
+The requirement cuts across natural justice and transparency.
+Further should not any order of the tribunal be open to scrutiny?

 Clause 7.2: Clause 7.1 and Clause 7.2 are direct prohibitions on the Mediator.
 Clause 7.2 being prohibition on the Mediator telling the other party anything that went on in a private Mediation, unless authorised to do so.
+Is this practical?
+What is the boundary between Discussion and negotiation and confidentiality., Especially in Shuttle mediation?

-However, with recent cases, and inquiring Governments question as to the confidentiality of what is said in a Mediation are being put to the test.
+Some recent cases, and inquiring Governments questions as to the confidentiality of what is said in a Mediation are being put to the test.
 Certainly according to the Code, the Tribunal couldn't delve into the matter but does this stop another Court, say The Supreme Court or another Authority, say, Taxation Department, As far as we understand, this has yet to be tested but inroads are being made.